NicolasFrancaX/dev-box/README.md

 Every folder in this repository (except for `eclise` and `images-for-README`) are [Puppet Modules][4].

-There's a `install.sh` script to call Puppet with the correct parameters.
+There's a `provision.sh` script to call Puppet with the correct parameters.
 It first runs a bootstrap checking if Puppet is installed along with [Git][5] and everything else that is needed.
 Then it runs the `install` module.

-The `install.sh` script can be run any number of times, as it can perform incremental updates, thanks to how Puppet works.
+The `provision.sh` script can be run any number of times, as it can perform incremental updates, thanks to how Puppet works.
 So, if there are any updates, you just need to run it again.

 ### Install module